GeyserMC/Floodgate/README.md

 Geyser is an open collaboration project by [CubeCraft Games](https://cubecraft.net).

-See the [Floodgate](https://github.com/GeyserMC/Geyser/wiki/Floodgate) page in the Geyser Wiki for more info about the what Floodgate is, how you setup Floodgate and known issues/caveats.

-See the [Floodgate wiki](https://github.com/GeyserMC/Floodgate/wiki) (currently work in progress) for a more in-depth look into Floodgate, how it works and the Floodgate API.
+See the [Floodgate](https://wiki.geysermc.org/floodgate/) section in the GeyserMC Wiki for more info about the what Floodgate is, how you setup Floodgate and known issues/caveats.
+Additionally, it includes a more in-depth look into how Floodgate works and the Floodgate API.